 These metrics are mind-blowing in many respects, influencing management thinking in the most profound way.
 It boils down to appreciating that human beings are more crucial than balance sheet assets.
 It means putting EX and all the touchpoints in the employee journey under the company’s microscope.

 Employee Engagement – the most compelling influences

 This section is an integration of several concepts that move in and out of the employee engagement conversation.
-They drive the most compelling EX trends going into 2020.
+They drive the most compelling EX trends we’re seeing.